arnauochoa/smartphone-decimeter-challenge/README.md

     * [android-measurements](https://github.com/arnauochoa/android-measurements)
     * [gps-measurement-tools/NmeaUtils](https://github.com/google/gps-measurement-tools)
 * ___Yet not supported___
     * [Orekit](http://www.orekit.org/download.html).
 See [this tutorial](https://www.orekit.org/site-orekit-tutorials-10.3/tutorials/integration-in-other-languages.html) on how to integrate Orekit within MATLAB.
-(This package is still not used yet).

 ## Usage
 * Make sure you have the input data saved in your workspace with the following structure: